Mumps, Measles, Rubella Immunity

 What happens at your appointment

-Your MMR immunity test appointment at Tamar Health in Estover is quick and straightforward.
+Your appointment at Tamar Health in Estover is quick and straightforward.
 A trained phlebotomist will take a blood sample in under five minutes — no special preparation or fasting is needed.
 You can eat and drink normally before your appointment.
-Our clinician can discuss your reasons for testing and whether you may need revaccination or further advice.

-Results are typically available within 24–72 hours.
+Results are returned the next working day.
 Once results are back, we’ll contact you with your immunity status.
 If you lack immunity to any disease, particularly rubella if you’re a woman planning pregnancy, we’ll advise on getting a booster MMR vaccine.
 If you need documentation of immunity for employment, we can provide official results in a format suitable for occupational health departments or employers.
-For healthcare workers, our results meet the requirements of NHS and private sector occupational health systems.

 Frequently asked questions